 12.1 Universal Credit and supported housing

-Residents of supported exempt accommodation will have help with their housing costs provided separately to Universal Credit in a similar way to Housing Benefit in the short term.
+Residents of supported exempt accommodation will have help with their housing costs provided separately to Universal Credit and will be able to continue to receive Housing Benefit in the short term.

-DWP are also exploring the feasibility of a localised scheme to meet the needs of individual providers and their tenants.
+DWP, working with DCLG are developing a localised top-up scheme to meet the needs of supported housing providers and their tenants from April 2019.

 12.2 Universal Credit and temporary accommodation

-If a Universal Credit claimant (in either live or full service) is living in temporary accommodation they will receive the Universal Credit additional amount for housing costs based on Local Housing Allowance rates for the household size, including a shared accommodation rate.
+If a Universal Credit full service claimant is living in temporary accommodation they will receive the Universal Credit additional amount for housing costs based on the relevant Local Housing Allowance rates for the household size, including the shared accommodation rate for single people.